mikel-egana-aranguren/EHU-MSc-Bioinformatics/programme.md

 In order for a student to be awarded the degree, 30 ECTS credits must be completed: 23 taught ECTS and a 7 ECTS research/development project including a dissertation.
 1 ECTS is equivalent to a student working 30 hours: 10 tuition hours (Theory and/or lab practical work) and 20 homework hours.

 In the first semester, a path will be assigned to each student, according to their background: (A) Life Sciences (mostly for computer scientists) and (B) Computer Science (mostly for life scientists).
-In the second semester, one of the three optional modules must be chosen: an optional module represents a concrete application of Bioinformatics.
+In the second semester, one of the two optional modules must be chosen: an optional module represents a concrete application of Bioinformatics.

 The tuition will take place every friday (9:00 - 13:00; 14:00 - 18:00), in the Room 0.24 of the [Sciences and Technology Faculty (ZTF-FCT)](http://www.ehu.eus/eu/web/ztf-fct).